maliMirkec/personal-website/site/contact/thank-you.md

 ---
 layout: index
-title: Thank you for contact me
+title: Thank you for contacting me
 description: You could expect to get back from me soon.
 I usually respond within 24 hours.
 sections:
   - type: hero-alpha
-    title: Thank you for contact me.
+    title: Thank you for contacting me.
     desc: >-
       You could expect to get back from me soon.